bigskysoftware/_hyperscript/www/commands/break.md

 ### Description

 The `break` command works inside any `repeat` block.
-It exits the breaks out of the iteration of the loop.
+It exits the loop.

 ### Example